Analysis-Indonesia's Jokowi Seeks to Take Control of Major Party to Maintain Influence for a Decade - ExBulletin

 By Ananda Teresa and Kate Lamb

-JAKARTA (Reuters) Incumbent President Joko Widodo is trying to take control of one of Indonesia's largest political parties in a bid to retain the influence he amassed during a decade in power and protect it from his successor Prabowo Subianto, four members of the ruling coalition told Reuters.
+JAKARTA (Reuters) – Outgoing president Joko Widodo is trying to take control of one of Indonesia's largest political parties to retain the influence it has accumulated over a decade in power and protect it from its successor Prabowo Subiantofour members of the ruling coalition told Reuters.

 Highly popular but without a political party of his own, Jokowi, as he is commonly known, is seeking to install a key ally at the head of Golkar, said the four senior politicians, including three senior Golkar officials and who have direct knowledge of the matter. matter.